Peter537/Soft1-AI-OLA3/part2.md

 **Example notes/idears:**
 - What is the task you want the AI to perform?
-    - e.g., "Write a short poem", "Explain a math problem", "Summarize a news article"
+    - e.g., "Write a poem short about the beauty of nature.", "Summarize a news article"

 ---